CSS Masonry (alt proposal)

 masonry-direction row | column | row-reverse | column-reverse column masonry containers no n/a discrete per grammar as specified

-masonry-fill <length-percentage> || reverse?
-1em masonry containers no relative to the main axis content box size of the masonry container discrete per grammar a computed length, and optionally a reverse keyword
+masonry-slack <length-percentage> 1em masonry containers no relative to the main axis content box size of the masonry container discrete per grammar a computed length

-masonry-template <<masonry-template-areas> || <'masonry-template-tracks'> || <'masonry-direction'> see individual properties see individual properties see individual properties see individual properties see individual properties per grammar see individual properties
+masonry-template <'masonry-template-areas'> || <'masonry-template-tracks'> || <'masonry-direction'> || <'masonry-fill'> see individual properties see individual properties see individual properties see individual properties see individual properties per grammar see individual properties

 masonry-template-areas none | <string> none masonry containers no n/a discrete per grammar the keyword none or a string

-masonry-template-tracks <masonry-track-list> | <masonry-auto-track-list> | <masonry-intrinsic-track-list> | subgrid <line-name-list>? repeat(auto, auto) masonry containers no n/a if list lengths match, by computed value type; otherwise, discrete per grammar by computed value type per item in the computed track list
+masonry-template-tracks <masonry-track-list> | <masonry-auto-track-list> | <masonry-intrinsic-track-list> | subgrid <line-name-list>? repeat(auto-areas, auto) masonry containers no n/a if list lengths match, by computed value type; otherwise, discrete per grammar by computed value type per item in the computed track list

 Issues Index